sveltia/sveltia-cms/README.md

 ## Links

-- **Introducing Sveltia CMS**: a presentation during the This Week in Svelte online meetup on March 31, 2023 — [recording](https://youtu.be/-YjLubiieYs?t=1660) & [slides](https://docs.google.com/presentation/d/1Wi4ty-1AwOp2-zy7LctmzCV4rrdYPfke9NGhO0DdRdM)
+- Introducing Sveltia CMS: a short presentation by [@kyoshino](https://github.com/kyoshino) during the _This Week in Svelte_ online meetup on March 31, 2023 — [recording](https://youtu.be/-YjLubiieYs?t=1660) & [slides](https://docs.google.com/presentation/d/1Wi4ty-1AwOp2-zy7LctmzCV4rrdYPfke9NGhO0DdRdM)

 ## Disclaimer

 This software is provided “as is” without any express or implied warranty.
-This product is not affiliated with Netlify, Decap CMS or any other integrated services.
+This product is not affiliated with or endorsed by Netlify, Decap CMS or any other integrated services.
 All product names, logos, and brands are the property of their respective owners.

 [^1]: [Netlify/Decap CMS #2557](https://github.com/netlify/netlify-cms/issues/2557)
 [^2]: [Netlify/Decap CMS #3267](https://github.com/netlify/netlify-cms/issues/3267)